California Residence for Tuition Purposes

 Filing Periods for Continuing Students

 The dates below are the filing periods for continuing UC Santa Cruz students.
-Students must submit Petitions for Change of Legal Residence Status to the Residency Deputy by the filing deadline.
+Students must submit Petitions for Change of Legal Residence Status, including all documents listed on the form, to the Residency Deputy by the filing deadline.
 Petitions received after the deadline will be denied.
-No exceptions will be made.
+No exceptions.

 Term